Queensland waste levy

 ecoBiz is a free program funded by the Queensland Government that helps businesses save money across their energy, water and waste bills.
 The program helps businesses to understand energy, water and waste costs and shows them how to save money through sustainability initiatives.

-For further information, please contact ecoBiz.
+For further information, please visit ecoBiz.

 Can I get a waste levy exemption or discount?